Vivek-04022001/documentation/docs/classic-ui/views.md

     ```

     ```{note}
-    We have retained the permissions and marker interface of the original view.
+    We've retained the permissions and marker interface of the original view.
     You may provide a specific permission or marker interface instead of these as your product requires.
     ```